NetApp/trident/docs/dag/kubernetes/concepts_and_definitions.rst

 Container Storage Interface
 ===========================

 The Cloud Native Computing Foundation (CNCF) is actively working on a standardized Container Storage Interface (CSI).
 NetApp is active in the CSI Special Interest Group (SIG).
-The CSI is meant to be a standard mechanism used by various container orchestrators to expose storage systems to containers.
-Trident v19.04 with CSI is currently in alpha stage and runs with Kubernetes version >= 1.13.
-However, today CSI does not provide the features NetApp's interface provides for Kubernetes.
-Therefore, NetApp recommends deploying Trident without CSI at this time and waiting until CSI is more mature.
+CSI is meant to be a standard mechanism used by various container orchestrators to expose storage systems to containers.
+Trident v19.07 fully conforms with CSI 1.1 specifications and supports all volume operations.
+Trident's enhanced CSI support is production ready and currently supported on Kubernetes versions ``1.13`` and above.